40 Watt Club

 The World Famous

-Perhaps better known for its cocktails and superb pub grub, the side room of this hip bar does occasionally host live music on its stage, usually of the local variety.
+Perhaps better known for its cocktails and superb pub grub, the side room of this hip bar occasionally hosts live music, usually of the local variety.

 Athfest in Athens, Georgia